syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/docs.en.md

 ### Local SSD storage instance types (L1)

-Local SSD storage instances are equipped with local ephemeral (root) storage in different sizes.
+Local SSD storage instances offer low latency SSD storage directly on the local host.
-The compute power is similar to standard instances, but storage latency is much lower, thus serial, synchroneous iops are better although maximum bulk iops are lower.
-These instances can be useful for special use cases like replicated databases.
+These can be useful for special workloads like replicated databases.

 !
 Availability and data durability are reduced, because data is only stored locally on one server.